 - Illuminate the room - remember in college when themed parties meant a box of wine and cheese from the grocery store down the street?
-Well we're past that now, so whether you're in a tiny apartment or the PH, add some color and light to your home.
+Well, apparently that doesn't cut it anymore.
+Whether you're in a tiny apartment or the penthouse, add color and light to your home.
 Now's the time to be creative!
-Drape some lights along your front door and light some candles around the living room (safely, please).
-If you can, pick up some flowers and make your own DIY flower rangoli (we love this one)!.
+Drape lights along your front door and light candles around the living room (safely, please).
+If you can, pick up some local flowers and make your own DIY flower rangoli (we love this one)!.

 - Your friends are going to show up for the food.
 And if the snacks are good, they’ll stay for the rest of the night.
 Of course, everyone’s health conscious, so opt for this quick peanut chaat, healthy pani puri (sub out for non-fried puris), and our favorite, coconut chutney sandwiches!
-Pro tip: do as much prep as possible before the event so that when it comes to the party, all you have to do is lay it out.
+Pro tip: do as much prep as possible before the event so that when it comes to the party, all you have to do is set the table.

 - But they’re going to stay for the games.
-No Diwali party is quite right without tash (cards).
-Slide your living room furniture to the side and lay out a big carpet + some pillows for everyone to get comfortable on the ground.
+No Diwali party is quite right without tash.
+Slide your living room furniture to the side and lay out a big carpet + pillows for everyone to get comfortable on the ground.
 Don’t know any tash games?
 Take a look at this how-to list of most popular Diwali tash games and you’re all set!
-(Just make sure you have playing cards, duh).
+(Just make sure you have playing cards).

 That's really all there is to it!
 Post pictures from your Diwali party using #millennialdiwali and you might get a special feature on the Buttermilk Instagram!

 Kirenjot is a clinical researcher by day and Buttermilk enthusiast by night (and day).
 She is a foodie and an adrenaline junkie.
 Bucket list?
 Skydiving and learning how to make dosa.